aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-provisioning-and-deploying-a-distributed-unit.md

 !!! note
     In this release, configuring machines for workload partitioning must be enabled during installation to work correctly.
 Once enabled, changes to the machine configs that enable the feature are not supported.

-### Required annotations for workload partitioning
+### Required annotations for workload partitioning {#cnf-du-required-annotations-for-workload-partitioning_installing-du}

 Two annotations must be specified to isolate partitioned workloads from each other.
 Annotate the containing namespace with `workload.openshift.io/allowed` and the pod with `target.workload.openshift.io`.